Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: Numerical Experiments: methodology justification

 \section{Numerical Experiments: methodology justification}

-Developed approach is illustrated on examples of the IEEE 30-bus and the 2736-bus Polish models, both available through the Matpower \cite{matpower} software package.
-The simulations are performed on Core i7 2600K@4GHz PC with 24 GBs of system memory.
-Matlab and Julia implementations which are comparable in performance are used.
+The developed approach is illustrated on examples of the IEEE 30-bus and the 2736-bus Polish models, both available through the Matpower \cite{matpower} software package.
+The simulations are performed on a Core i7 2600K@4GHz PC with 24 GB of system memory.
+Both Matlab and Julia implementations, which are comparable in performance, are used.
+Operational cost is determined using generation cost functions from the given model.
+Investment cost is a value calculated according to the installation model (capacity $\times$ installation cost).
+The actual installation cost of a given FACTS device configuration remains a subject for future research.